Hip Replacements: What to Expect | Hackensack Meridian Health

 Hip Replacements: What to Expect

-When a patient has significant pain, even with medication, or has difficulty sleeping, it’s time to consider hip replacement.
+When you have significant hip pain, even with medication or physical therapy, it’s time to consider hip replacement.

-“The surgeon removes the ball joint and prepares the socket to receive the artificial joint,” he says.
-“These days, most implants are composed of a combination of ceramic, polyethylene or metal, and the surgeon selects the one that will give the patient the best result based on their weight, age, gender and activity level.”
+“The orthopedic hip surgeon removes the hip ball and prepares the hip socket and thigh bone to receive the artificial joint,” Dr. Theosmy says.
+“These days, most hip implants are composed of a combination of ceramic, polyethylene and metal such as titanium or cobalt-chrome.
+The surgeon selects the best combination of implants and sizes that will give the patient the best result based on their weight, age, gender and activity level.”

-Once the prosthetic joint is in place, the surgeon compares the leg length of the repaired side to the unaffected one.
-When everything checks out, the incision is closed and the patient goes to the recovery area.
+Once your prosthetic hip joint is in place, the surgeon compares the leg length and tension of the repaired side to the unaffected one.
+When everything checks out, the incision is closed, and you are wheeled to the recovery area.

-Within hours after surgery, when the patient is awake and alert, he or she will be encouraged to get up and start walking with crutches or a walker.
+Within hours after hip replacement surgery, when you’re awake and alert, you’ll be encouraged to get up and start walking with crutches or a walker.
 This is important to decrease the chance of blood clots forming and to get used to walking with the new hip.
-Nurses or physical therapists will teach the patient special exercises to do during the recuperation period.
+Nurses or physical therapists will teach you special exercises to do during your recovery.

-Most people who have had hip replacement surgery are able to return to normal light activity, including driving, within three to six weeks, and are pretty much back to normal in 10 to 12 weeks.
+People who undergo hip replacement surgery can typically return to normal light activity, such as driving and walking greater distances, within three to six weeks, and are usually back to normal within 10 to 12 weeks.

 When the area around the new hip is fully healed, there might be some residual soreness from time to time, but nothing like the pain the patient experienced before the surgery.